AlbertGallegoJimenez/SEATool/README.md

 <!-- USAGE -->
 ## Usage

-For furtherdetails on how to run the different tools that make up the toolbox, click [here](https://arcg.is/ez9KK0).
+For further details on how to run the different tools that make up the toolbox, click [here](https://arcg.is/ez9KK0).

 <!-- CONTACT -->
 ## Contact